|

 Chelmer and District Probus Club

-9.30am Every fourth Wedneday
+9.30am Every fourth Wedneday of month

 Corinda Bowls Club, Hall Avenue